 The Post A collection of fields that describe a specific type of content, like a news article, a person, or an event.
 Site admins can add additional content types by enabling optional modules.
-WDS can also create custom content types for a site. is similar too News, but is more appropriate to use when adding content like blogs or job listings.
+WDS can also create custom content types for a site. is similar to News, but is more appropriate to use when adding content like blogs, announcements (different from news), or job postings.

 This content type becomes available after a site admin enables the Post module.

 Visit the post form by clicking Manage » Content » Add Content » Post.

 In the main area of the form on the left, you'll find some important fields to fill out: